mudzereli/metaf/README.md

 > * All Metas Require [Utility Belt](https://utilitybelt.gitlab.io) (latest version)

 > [!WARNING]
 > * Most Metas require Aphus Lassel Recall.
-This is because Aphus Lassel gives a very quick link to Town Network from anywhere.
+This is because Aphus Lassel gives a very quick route to Town Network from anywhere.
 > * Most Metas work better if you buff beforehand.
 This can prevent characters from getting out of sync due to buffing or dying due to buffs falling off.
 > * Most Metas work better if you put your characters into a fellow beforehand.
 > * Most Metas are started with `/ub bc /vt meta load <meta name>`